kevinwilson/kevinwilson.github.io/index.md

 layout: default
 ---

-## Public health informatician, computer programmer, and epidemiologist with global health experience.
+## Biomedical informatician, computer scientist, and epidemiologist with global health experience.

 ### A Comparision of Machine Learning Methods for the Prediction of MRSA Infection in Surgical Patients